-Tran-SET is proud to host Mr. Seth Dennison and Ms. Samantha Francis for our 2019 Internship!
-The Internship will take place June 3 – 28, 2019 and will include an exciting set of activities.
+Tran-SET was proud to host Mr. Seth Dennison and Ms. Samantha Francis for our 2019 Internship!
+The Internship took place June 3 – 28, 2019 and included an exciting set of activities.

 Please note that the topical presentations and informal sessions are open to all local students (and not just the student Interns).
 These events are a great opportunity to learn more about various transportation topics and to meet/network with active professionals in the field.
 Please see the full schedule of events below.

 The inaugural internship took place June 4th – June 29th, 2018 and included two Navajo students: Ms. Christine Whitehorse and Ms. Arlyssia Sells.

 The students were exposed to a variety of transportation topics and professions, including a site visit to the FHWA LA Division Office, a site visit to the Capital Region Planning Commission (CRPC), a site visit to the Alliance Safety Council, and two on-site presentations from the Deep South ITE President and Vice President, respectively.
 It is important to note that these site visits/informal sessions (and the topical presentations) were open to all local students and not just the interns.
 The events were a great opportunity to learn more about various transportation topics and to meet active professionals in the field.